algolia/docsearch/docs/src/faq.md

 ## Why aren't my pages indexed?

-We are crawling your website according to your configuration.
+We are scraping your website according to your configuration.
 It might happen that some pages are missing from the search.
 There are several possible reasons for that: